pdimens/harpy/README.md

 Now hosted on [Bioconda](https://anaconda.org/bioconda/harpy)!
 Install harpy on Linux-based systems using [conda](https://mamba.readthedocs.io/en/latest/installation.html).

 ### Install into new environment (recommended)
 To avoid dependency conflicts with an existing environment, it is best to create a new environment for a harpy installation.
-The code below creates a new conda environment called `harpy` (`-n harpy`) and installs harpy into it.
+The code below creates a new conda environment called `harpy` (via `-n harpy`) and installs harpy into it.
 You can name this environment whatever you like.
 ```bash
 conda create -n harpy -c bioconda harpy